dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

     Authorization: bearer eyJJ2D6.example.access.token.mZf9pTSpA

++ **Error Responses**

+TBD

-## Proof of Possession Access {#POP}
+## Proof-of-possession Access to RS {#POP}

-If the token type in the completion response was "jose", then the Client creates a JOSE access token for each API call, signing it with its private key, but setting the jwk object in the JWS header to be the jwk value returned in the completion response {{CompletionResponse}}.
+If the token type in the completion response was "pop", then the Client creates a JOSE access token for each API call, signing it with its private key, but setting the jwk object in the JWS header to be the jwk value returned in the completion response {{CompletionResponse}}.
 This allows the DS to provide the resource with a certificate binding the Client's private key to the authorization granted.
 A non-normative example of the header and payload of the JWS follows:

     "header": {
         "alg": "ES256",